AlimTleuliyev/image-to-audio/README.md

 [Live Demo](https://alimtleuliyev-image-to-audio-app-xs26qi.streamlit.app)

-Note: In case the application runs out of memory during usage, you can try rebooting the app to free up resources and ensure optimal performance.
+Note: In case the application runs out of memory during usage, you should reboot the app to free up resources and ensure optimal performance.

 ## Installation